enasequence/ena-content-dataflow/scripts/biosamples_relationships/README.md

         -s SPREADSHEET, --spreadsheet-file SPREADSHEET
                                 (required) filename for spreadsheet (csv or .txt) containing source and target biosample accessions, with 1 source and 1 corresponding target accession per line.
         -c [CREDENTIALS_FILE], --credentials-file [CREDENTIALS_FILE]
-                                (required) JSON file containing the credentials (either root or original owner credentials - see data/test_credentials.json for its format) for the linkage to be pushed (default:
+                                (optional) JSON file containing the credentials (either root or original owner credentials - see data/test_credentials.json for its format) for the linkage to be pushed (default: "credentials.json").
+If not given, environment variables 'bsd_username' and 'bsd_password' will be used.
-                                                    "credentials.json")
         -prod, --production   (optional) link biosamples in production (if -prod not specified, biosamples will be linked in development by default).
         --verbose             A boolean switch to add verbosity to the scripts (printing initial token, source and target lists...)